-Australian residents took more than 10.7 million overseas trips in 2017-18, an increase of 13 per cent over the past five years.
+Australian residents took more than 11.2 million overseas trips in 2018-19, an increase of 5 per cent from last year and 20.4 percent over the past five years.
 The vast majority come home safely, but a small number need to ask the Government for help.
 When this happens, Australians can rely on our global network of highly professional and responsive consular officers.

 However, there are limits to what the Government can do.
 Australians should be as prepared and self-reliant as possible for overseas travel.
 Key to this is getting the right travel insurance.
 If you can't afford travel insurance, you can't afford to travel.

 The 2019 Australian Travel Insurance Behaviour survey, commissioned by DFAT and Understand Insurance, revealed that 10% of travellers had no travel insurance and 87% were attracted to destinations with risk factors, such as places that feel adventurous or 'off the beaten track'.
 53% were not aware that travel insurance policies may not cover Level 3 or 4 destinations.

 All Australians planning overseas travel to explore the Smartraveller website and to read the Consular Services Charter which explains what the Government can and can't do for them, if they find themselves a victim of misfortune.